MrWyss/ha-assist-mic-satellite/README.md

 ### Future ideas

 - [x] **Ready made project** / **Made for ESPHome** if that is requested
+- [ ] option to change the wake word
 - [ ] Online OTA update for the firmware
 - [ ] Redesign Animation (for small screens)
 - [ ] 🚧 **Timers** (this is still work in progress)